cnily03-hive/ctf-filterchain-challenge/README.md

 python3 filters_chain_oracle_exploit.py --target http://host:port/ --verb POST --parameter file --file ./flag.php
 ```

-The first few lines tell that passing the specific GET value can show the source code.
+The first few lines of `flag.php` tell that passing the specific GET value can show the source code.

 The idea to RCE is to write a WebShell file.
 We can use filter chain again.